emacsway/emacsway.github.io/_sources/ru/tdd.txt

     I need to find a new way to separate the two levels of thinking while still providing rapid feedback between them.

     \- Kent Beck, "`RIP TDD <https://www.facebook.com/notes/kent-beck/rip-tdd/750840194948847/>`__"

 ..

-    My personal practice - I mock almost nothing.
-    If I can't figure out how to test efficiently with the real stuff, I find another way of creating a feedback loop for myself.
-    I have to have feedback loop and the feedback loop has to be repeatable, but like I just don't go very far down the mock path.
-    I look at a code where you have mocks returning mocks returning mocks and my experience is if I use TDD I can refactor stuff.
-    And then I heard these stories people say well I use TDD and now I can't refactor anything and I feel like I couldn't understand that and I started looking at their tests well.
-    If you have mocks returning mocks returning mocks your test is completely coupled to the implementation, not the interface, but the exact implementation of some object you know three streets away.
-    Of course you can't change anything without breaking the test.
-    So that for me is too high a price to pay.
-    That's not a trade-off I'm willing to make just to get piecemeal development.

-    \- Kent Beck, "`Is TDD Dead?
-Part 1 at 21:10 <https://youtu.be/z9quxZsLcfo>`__

-..